RedoneRony/chaaldaal/README.md

 It is mainly a programmer club website.
-Technology used: React, Bootstrap, React Router
+Technology used: React, Bootstrap, fontawesome.

 1.pass data using props.